etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 ## Overview

+<iframe width="560" height="315" src="https://www.youtube.com/embed/58U9LThdTGo?si=kSxA3MAf22U8fdHh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The **Dev Assistant section** provides an overview of the tools, functionality, and usage examples for various development assistants available in Etendo.
+This page provides an overview of the tools, functionality, and usage examples for various development assistants available in Etendo.
 Dev Assistant streamlines workflow management for developers by offering **specialized assistants** that simplify tasks such as creating buttons, windows, tabs and tables, Event Handlers, Jasper Reports, background processes, and more.
 These assistants are designed to enhance productivity and reduce complexity, making it easier for developers to efficiently build and manage different components within the Etendo platform.

 !!!info
     To be able to include this functionality, the Copilot Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Copilot Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=82C5DA1B57884611ABA8F025619D4C05){target="_blank"}.
 For more information about the available versions, core compatibility and new features, visit [Copilot Extensions - Release notes](../../../whats-new/release-notes/etendo-copilot/bundles/release-notes.md).